-The Birth Centre has four birth pools that women can use to help cope with their pain in labour.
-Relaxing in a deep bath supports your weight and can alleviate the pain of contractions.
-Many women who find the bath a great comfort do not wish to give birth in water and will get out before the baby is born.
-Labouring or giving birth in the water has not been shown to harm you or your baby providing you have both been well in pregnancy and throughout your labour.
-Please ask your midwife if you wish any more information.
-A warm shower can also be very soothing especially if you direct the spray onto your back.
+At the Whittington there are 4 birthing pools on the birth centre and 2 pools on the labour ward that women can use to help cope with their pain in labour.
+Relaxing in a pool supports your weight and can alleviate the pain of contractions.
+Many women who find the pool a great comfort, do not wish to give birth in water and will get out before the baby is born.
+Labouring or giving birth in the bath has not been shown to harm you or your baby providing you have both been well in pregnancy and throughout your labour.